MadSeved/Project-2-Nod-Analytics-Bootcamp/README.md

 1) Do an exploratory data analysis to see what we can learn about the data by building a DataFrame
 2) Use the data to give us an edge when it comes to selecting problems on the website

+You yourself can also use the data to get an edge when choosing katas by accessing this streamlit web application (NOTE: ignore the error messages that pop up on application start): https://kata-selector.herokuapp.com/